-"The inscription of 1489 referring to the immigration states: 'Seventy families came from the Western lands offering tribute of cotton cloth to the emperor, who allowed them to settle at Peen-lang' (K'ai-Fung-Foo).
-In 1163 the synagogue was erected by a certain Yen-too-la; and in 1279 it was rebuilt on a larger scale.
-In 1390 the Jews were granted land and additional privileges by Tai-tsou, the founder of the Ming dynasty.
-In 1421 permission was given by the emperor to Yen-Tcheng, a physician greatly honored by him, to repair the synagogue, incense for use therein being presented by the emperor.
-In 1461 the synagogue was destroyed by flood, but was restored by a prominent Jew.
-New copies of the Law were procured; and the table of offerings, the bronze vase, the flower vases, the candlesticks, the Ark, the triumphal arch, the balustrades, and other furniture were presented to the synagogue by prominent members of the Jewish community.
+"The inscription of 1489 referring to the immigration states: 'Seventy families came from the Western lands offering tribute of cotton cloth to the emperor, who allowed them to settle at Peenlang' (K'ai-Fung-Foo).
+In 1163, the synagogue was erected by a certain Yen-too-la; and in 1279, it was rebuilt on a larger scale.
+In 1390, the Jews were granted land and additional privileges by Tai-tsou, the founder of the Ming dynasty.
+In 1421, permission was given by the emperor to Yen-Tcheng, a were copied and placed around it.
+Other holy writings and prayerbooks were repaired by members of the community, whose names are perpetuated in the tablet, together with the names of all the dignitaries who took part in the restoration."